Narew Ostrołęka

-MZKS Narew 1962 Ostrołęka is a football (soccer) team currently playing in the IV liga Mazovia.
+MZKS Narew 1962 Ostrołęka is a Polish football club, currently playing in the V liga.
 The club was formed in 1962 as Narew Ostrołęka, but it was dissolved due to financial and organizational problems in 2015.
 On 8 September 2016, it was reactivated as MZKS Narew 1962 Ostrołęka, but it only cultivates the name and tradition of the previous Narew, and is not its continuator.

-Narew started after reactivation from Klasa B in 2017–18 season, achieving three promotions in four years.
+Narew started after reactivation from Klasa B in the 2017–18 season, achieving three promotions in four years.
+In the 2022–23 season, Narew was relegated to V liga Masovia I.

 In November 2004, a home match against Dolcan Ząbki was covered by nationwide commercial television station Tele5.
 This was thought to be the first Polish 4th Division match shown on television.
 The game ended 0–2.

-The stadium on Witosa Street has capacity for 5,000 people, with 2,758 seated.
+The stadium on Witos Street has capacity for 5,000 people, with 2,758 seated.
 The pitch measures 100 m x 70 m.
 Ostrołęka has over 50,000 citizens.

 Noted managers

 Listed according to when they became managers for Narew Ostrołęka (year in parentheses):